 The WWF Conservation Innovation Award has allowed me to buy the hardware I needed to develop Trap Minder.
 Without it, I would still be pitching it, not developing it.

-Be inspired by hearing the success stories of the 2014 winners....
+Be inspired by the success

 Simple and sophisticated, this design for a new-style lizard trap is set to take lizard capture and monitoring to the next level.
 Lizards play a vital role within the ecosystem.
 Yet, despite there being more than 100 species endemic to New Zealand, we don’t know enough about them.
 This is largely due to the widespread use of old-fashioned ‘bucket’ traps, which can let in predators, as well as allow the lizards out.
 A new, secure trap which excludes unwanted visitors will significantly increase the volume of data collected, and mean communities can more easily track these cryptic critters.